 Medical insurance sometimes entitles users to private counselling sessions with an accredited provider.
 If you would like to know whether this is an option for you and the process you would need to follow to start counselling, you will need to check your insurance policy details.
 It is worth checking whether using your medical insurance to receive free or subsidised counselling sessions will affect your insurance premiums in the long term before you follow this route.

-Psychotherapy and counselling training centres and clinics often offer low cost or sliding session fees based on income for therapy provided by their psychotherapists in training, who are supervised by experienced professional therapists, such as WPF Therapy in London.
+Psychotherapy and counselling training centres and clinics often offer low cost or sliding session fees for therapy provided by psychotherapists in training, who are supervised by experienced professional therapists, such as WPF Therapy in London.
 Searching for ‘reduced fee therapy from psychotherapists in training’ might help you find some clinics or organisations operating on this basis near you.